 Cost of Goods Sold (COGS) is the cost of operations that a business incurs to generate revenue.
 This factors every amount involved from acquiring to the sale of the final product.
-Some business owners forget to include labor costs and rent in COGS.
-Ensuring an accurate record of fixed expenses reflects the total amount to make your gross and net profit calculation easy.
+Some business owners forget to include labour costs and rent in COGS.
+Ensuring an accurate business accounting record of fixed expenses reflects the total amount to make your gross and net profit calculation easy.

 3. Keeping Bank Accounts Separate

-Bookkeeping and Accounting are two vastly different aspects of small business accounting and finance.
-Bookkeeping is the daily process of detailing transactions, categorizing them, and reconciling bank statements.
-Whereas Accounting is a more in-depth overview of your business’s finance data in the form of financial statements.
+Bookkeeping and accounting are two vastly different aspects of small business accounting and finance.
+Bookkeeping is the daily process of detailing transactions, categorising them, and reconciling bank statements.
+Whereas accounting for your business is a more in-depth overview of your business’s finance data in the form of financial statements.
 As a business owner, you can decide how you want to develop your bookkeeping system.
 Here are some ways you could consider:

-Doing it yourself with accounting software, or simply with an Excel spreadsheet to keep track of your accounts payable and receivables
+- Doing it yourself with business accounting software, or simply with an Excel spreadsheet to keep track of your accounts payable and receivables

-Hiring a bookkeeper or accountant in-house while providing system application.
+- Hiring a bookkeeper or accountant in-house while providing system applications.